Close

 Any attempt to submit responses that are not applicants’ original work will result in disqualification from the scholarship process.
 In addition, students who violate this policy may be reported to the Center for Student Rights and Responsibilities for non-academic misconduct.
 Any student who has been selected to receive a scholarship and is later found to have violated this policy is in jeopardy of having the scholarship rescinded.

-The SDSU Scholarship Office has established guidelines for the responsible and ethical use of artificial intelligence (AI) tools in scholarship applications, ensuring that students can enhance their applications while maintaining academic integrity and presenting their own skills and experiences.
+In addition, the SDSU Scholarship Office has established guidelines for the responsible and ethical use of AI tools in scholarship applications, ensuring that students can enhance their applications while maintaining academic integrity and presenting their own skills and experiences.
 The use of AI should complement and enhance, not replace, personal effort.

 General AI Guidelines